rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ### **Key Takeaways**
 - **Advanced evasion techniques:** The exfiltration used steganography and file compression to avoid detection.
 - **File tracking is essential:** Hashes and file names are critical in tracing file movements and identifying suspicious activities.
-- **Process tracking is vital:** By monitoring and analyzing process executions, we can identify tools like `steghide.exe` that are used to conceal illicit activity.
+- **Process tracking is vital:** By monitoring and analyzing process executions, I can identify tools like `steghide.exe` that are used to conceal illicit activity.

 🔍 **Case Closed: Bryce Montgomery attempted to steal corporate data using sophisticated techniques.** 🚨